Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

 Given that all proteins in this self-activating network can act as either repressors or activators, we are interested not only in whether they bind competitively or non-exclusively to the DNA, but also in determining what defines a protein's activity as a repressor or an activator.
 To do this, we highlight two biological mechanisms, and how protein activities in each case are tuned by distinct quantitative roles for effector binding.
-In Fig.~\ref{fig:3geneselfact_effector}(A), it is the binding site identity alone that determines a protein's function as a repressor or activator.
+In Fig.~\ref{fig:3geneselfact_effector}(A), it is the binding site identity alone that determines a protein's function.
 For example, if a protein binds to its own gene's promoter site then it functions as an activator, and otherwise as a repressor.
-The activity of activator proteins is then defined by the same effector binding event that captures repressor activity, with both protein types rendered inactive by effector binding.
+Activator proteins are then defined by the same probabilistic effector binding that captures repressor activity, with both protein types rendered inactive by effector binding.
+We refer to this for the remainder of our study as Case I.

-On the other hand, Fig.~\ref{fig:3geneselfact_effector}(B) presents a setting in which effector binding directly determines protein function.
+On the other hand, Fig.~\ref{fig:3geneselfact_effector}(B) depicts a setting in which effector binding directly determines protein function.
 Since effector binding induces a protein conformational change (favoring expression in the inducer case), we propose in this case that effector binding alters a protein's configuration from that of an active repressor to that of an active activator.
+We refer to this for the remainder of our study as Case II.
 Past precedent exists for modeling such effector-driven dual function transcription factors.
 For the arabinose operon, for example, the presence of arabinose induces a conformational change in AraC and thus determines its interaction with the DNA as either a repressor or an activator~\cite{Englesberg1965,Lee1987,Schleif2010}.
 Effector molecules can also indirectly control transcription factor function by determining whether transcription factors recruit corepressors or coactivators when bound to the DNA, such as for steroid hormone receptors~\cite{Shiau1998,Shang2000}.